Entire home

 Property Summary

-Yew Tree Lodge is a cozy single-story cabin in 3-acre garden with Exmoor views.
-4-star comfort, king & twin bedrooms, bath with shower, L-shaped living area, and kitchen.
+Yew Tree Lodge is a single-story cabin set within a 3-acre garden with lovely Exmoor views.
+4-star comfort in the two bedrooms (one king one twin bedroom), bath with shower, L-shaped living area, and kitchen.
+Up to two well-behaved dogs welcome, and family friendly!

 Main Description

-Two-bedroom Lodge with king-size double and twin bedrooms, stunning Exmoor views from its veranda and a single bed chair in the living room.
+Yew Tree Lodge is a two-bedroom property with king-size double and twin bedrooms, stunning Exmoor views from its veranda and a single bed chair in the living room.

 Changeover on Saturdays, and short breaks offered from October to May (3-night weekend or 4-night weekday).

-Woodcombe Lodges and Cottages, a family-run business, provides four-star self-catering accommodations.
+Part of a small complex of Lodges and Cottage, this is a family-run business provideing 4-star self-catering accommodation.
 Situated in a peaceful 3-acre garden on a tranquil lane, yet only a 5-minute drive from Minehead's shops, pubs, and restaurants, with the beach and seafront nearby.

 Features: